 If you have long hair or you live with someone with long hair, you know by now that they are inescapable.
 And you can bet most of them will end up in your drains, weaving themselves into a thick mass of soap, hair, and oils nearly impossible to dispose of

 If you have a dog or a cat, their hair can easily get into your drains too.
 But with their hair being a lot shorter but thinner, the hair clogs from these types of hair are much harder to break.

 Hair, by itself, is not a problem, but there are other factors that in combination with hair create a perfect recipe for a clog.

-As hair tends to collect in balls and it is quite sticky when wet, other substances latch on easily onto it- soap, shampoo, grease, and oil.
+As hair tends to collect in balls and is quite sticky when wet, other substances latch on easily onto it- soap, shampoo, grease, and oil.
 The situation gets even stickier if you have hard water since hard water creates a sticky soap scum, especially hard to get rid of.